rhel-labs/learn-katacoda/selinux-containers/step4.md

 # Verifying the SELinux container policies with Udica

-To create the custom SELinux security policy, Udica scans the container JSON file to discover which Linux capabilities are required by the container.
-The network ports are a similar situation where Udica uses the SELinux userspace libraries to get the correct
+You can verify the policies generated using Udica and enforced by SELinux for the container.

-SELinux label of a port that is used by the inspected container.
+Query the SELinux policy on the container host to search for allow enforcement rules applied to access /home directory

-Query the SELinux policy on the host to search for allow enforcement rules applied to access /home directory `sesearch -A -s my_container.process -t home_root_t -c dir -p read`{{execute T1}}
+`sesearch -A -s my_container.process -t home_root_t -c dir -p read`{{execute T1}}

 <pre class="file">